Maldorana/Maldorana/README.md

 ## About me

-I am a driven and passionate **Junior Full Stack Developer**, looking for a role where I can consolidate and extend my knowledge of programming and product development.
+I am a driven and passionate **Junior Full Stack Developer** with a BA in Visual communication and **5 years experience as a Product Designer** in London, during which I learnt the basics of front-end web development and working in an agile team.

-I graduated from a Visual Communication bachelor's degree in France and worked as a **Product Designer in London for 5 years**, during which I learnt the basics of front-end web development and working in an agile team.
+I became fascinated in web development during my time as a Product Designer and I realised coding actually suited me better as I’m a very logical person.

 I learnt how to code at **Makers Academy**, a 16 weeks software development bootcamp, after being selected among nearly 100 applicants for the scholarship program.

 **Languages:** HTML - CSS - Ruby - JavaScript - Typescript - SQL\
 **Testing:** RSpec - Capybara - Jest - Jasmine - React Testing Library\